mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 1. The plugin does not expose a vulnerability.
 2. The plugin does not include favor the author of the plugin or a third party excessively by e.g. including a bitcoin miner that mines on behalf of the author.
-3. The plugins author must notify Mattermost about any vulnerabilities in the future.
+3. The plugins provided an email address or a username on the [Community Server](https://community.mattermost) used to report vulnerabilities in the future.

 **Functional Requirements (Checked by a and be avaiable  QA tester)**

 1. The plugin works as expected with the latest version of Mattermost.
 2. The plugin works as expected with the latest ESR version of Mattermost.
 This must not be checked if `min_server_version` is higher than the latest ESR version.

+Please note, that Mattermost reserves the right to reject any plugin submission from the marketplace.

 Given that plugins are currently in Beta and rapid development is still happening, breaking changes especially for the webapp can happen.
 It is expected from plugin authors to keep up with these changes and fix bugs that may occur.
 Breaking changes will be mentioned in the "Important Upgrades Notes" section of the [Mattermost Changelog](https://docs.mattermost.com/administration/changelog.html).